sandialabs/chama/documentation/sensors.rst

 Sensor technology
 =================

-Many different sensor technologies exist for a particular application.
-For example, in the context of gas detection, sensors may monitor the concentration at a fixed point or they may be based on optical gas imaging technology and monitoring an area within the field of view of the sensor.
+Many different sensor technologies exist.
+For example, in the context of gas detection, sensors can monitor the concentration at a fixed point or they can be based on optical gas imaging technology and monitoring an area within the field of view of the sensor.
-Sensors might be monitoring continuously or at defined sampling times.
+Sensors can monitoring continuously or at defined sampling times.
-Sensors could also be mounted to vehicles or drones and moving through a detection area.
+Sensors can also be mounted to vehicles or drones and move through a specified region.
 In order to understand the tradeoffs between different technologies and select an optimal subset of sensors, these different sensor technologies should be considered simultaneously within an optimal sensor placement problem.

+The :mod:`chama.sensors` module can be used to define sensor technologies in Chama.
-In Chama, a Sensor object is used to represent a variety of sensor properties including detector type, detection threshold, location, and sampling times.
+The module is used to represent a variety of sensor properties including detector type, detection threshold, location, and sampling times.
-In addition, every sensor object includes a function that accepts a signal DataFrame and returns the subset of that signal that is detected by the sensor at the defined sampling times.
-This information is then used by the :ref:`impact` module to determine the impact of the sensor on a scenario.
+Additionally, every sensor object includes a function that accepts a `signal`, described in the :ref:`transport` section, and returns the subset of that signal that is detected by a set of sensors.
+This information is then used to extract the `impact` of each sensor on each scenario, as described in the :ref:`impact` section.

-The :mod:`chama.sensors` module can be used to represent 4 types of sensor technologies; stationary and mobile point sensors and stationary and mobile camera sensors.
-In addition, the module has been designed to be extensible so that additional sensor technologies could easily be incorporated.
-A sensor is declared by specifying a position and a detector.
-See the :ref:`example` section for examples of declaring different sensor types.
-More information about the Sensor, Position, and Detector classes can be found in the :mod:`chama.sensors` documentation.
+This information is used as input to the sensor placement optimization.

+Each sensor is declared by specifying a **position** and a **detector**.
+Currently, four types of sensor technologies can be defined (additional sensor technologies could easily be incorporated):

+* Stationary point sensors

+* Mobile point sensors

+* Stationary camera sensors

+* Mobile camera sensors

-Position class types
+Position options
 --------------------

-- **Position**: used to define a stationary sensor that is fixed at a single location.
+- **Stationary**: A stationary sensor that is fixed at a single location.

-- **Mobile**: defines a mobile sensor that moves according to defined waypoints and speed.
+- **Mobile**: A mobile sensor that moves according to defined waypoints and speed.
 It can also be defined to repeat its path.

-Detector class types
+Detector options
 --------------------

-- **SimpleSensor**: used to define a concentration point detector.
-This detector type determines detection by comparing a signal to the detector's threshold.
+- **Point**: A point detector.
+This type of detector determines detection by comparing a signal to the detector's threshold.

-- **Camera**: defines a camera detector.
-The camera model is based on those in [include references].
-See the API documentation for details on the available camera parameters.
-This detector type determines detection by collecting the signal within the camera's field of view, converting that signal to pixels, and comparing that to the detector's threshold in terms of pixels
+- **Camera**: A camera detector using the camera model from [RaWB16]_.
+  This type of detector determines detection by collecting the signal within the camera's field of view, converting that signal to pixels, and comparing that to the detector's threshold in terms of pixels.